Guest article by Toni Massari, Trustee

 Transphobic attacks have surged in recent years, jumping from 550 reports to 1,650 over the period examined by The Guardian.
 Almost half of these (46 per cent) reported during the 2017-18 period were violent crimes, ranging from common assault to grievous bodily harm.

 On the 30th of May 2019 a lesbian couple was brutally assaulted, in a much publicised attacks on a London bus.

-We must remember George Santayana‘s word:
+We must not forget George Santayana‘s words:

 “Those who do not remember the past are condemned to repeat it”